 All universities provide health and wellbeing support because they recognise the importance of your mental and emotional health and the impact it has on your work.
 If you’re really finding it hard to make friends you could speak to an advisor or counsellor about what you’re going through – no one should suffer alone and in silence.

 Some universities also have student lead schemes whereby you could speak to another student confidentially who can provide a listening ear and support, this would be particularly helpful as you would be speaking to someone who genuinely understands what you’re going through and could provide practical tips as well.

-There are a number of online resources most of which are accessible 24/7 that can be of help if you’re still finding it hard to make friends at university and you’re feeling lonely:
+There are a number of online resources most of which are accessible 24/7.
+These can be helpful if you’re still finding it hard to make friends at university: